-We at efile.com will do our best to not only get you your tax refund fast, but also as big as you are entitled to and as accurate based on the information you provided.
-Efiling and bank direct deposit is the fastest and safest way for you to receive your federal and state tax refunds.
+Doing your taxes can be stressful to mind and wallet.
+We at efile.com understand this and we will do our best to get you your tax refund fast.
+We will also help you receive an accurate refund that is as big as you are entitled to based on the information you provided.
+Use this 20% promo code - Fast20Off - and save on more complicated returns.
+The 1040EZ form is always free on efile.com.
+E-filing and bank direct deposit is the fastest and safest way for you to receive your federal and state tax refunds.

 Tax Refund Date Estimator Tool

 You can now prepare your taxes on efile.com.
 The official IRS e-file acceptance date is January 29, 2018.
 However, based on previous experience, we expect the IRS to accept some e-file returns prior to that.
 Thus, the earlier you get in the queue, the better your chances to receive your Tax Refund faster.

 Are There IRS Tax Refunds via Bank Direct Deposit?